 - (a) Faculty employees on preliminary or tenured appointment and Instructor employees on preliminary or confirmed appointment shall have as their normal resignation or retirement dates June 30 and December 31.
 A minimum of one term's advance notice of intention to resign or retire will be given in writing to the dean.
 Requests for an alternative resignation or retirement date of August 31 must be made in writing to the appropriate dean by May 1.
-When an employee requests an August 31 resignation date, the following understanding shall apply: - (i) the request must be made in writing to the appropriate dean by May 1; - (ii) the employer shall not unreasonably refuse such a request; - (iii) within one (1) month of receiving such a request, the dean shall provide a written response indicating either: - 1. that the dean agrees that the employee will be active between June 30 and August 31 conducting Carleton University business in teaching, research and/or graduate supervision and that, therefore, the August 31 date of resignation is accepted; or, - 2. that the employer is not in agreement that the employee will be active on Carleton University business during the entire period between June 30 and August 31 and that an earlier resignation date between the period of June 30 and August 31, inclusive, is being imposed, in which case, the employer's written response will include reasons for the decision. - (b) A professional librarian employee may resign his/her position at any time provided that a minimum of two (2) month's notice is given in writing in advance of the resignation or retirement date. - 22.6 An employee may, on a fully voluntary basis, apply for a Voluntary Separation under the terms of the Board of Governors policy in effect at the date of signing of this agreement. - (a) In the first instance, an employee seeking application of the provisions of these documents, shall present, in writing, a request to his/her dean or equivalent, with a copy to the Association. - (b) The parties agree that the application of the documents, where granted by the employer, shall be done in a fair and equitable manner. - (c) An employee seeking application of the documents shall have the right to be represented by the Association at all stages of the discussions concerning application of the provisions of the documents with respect to his/her potential separation.
+When an employee requests an August 31 resignation date, the following understanding shall apply: - (i) the request must be made in writing to the appropriate dean by May 1; - (ii) the employer shall not unreasonably refuse such a request; - (iii) within one (1) month of receiving such a request, the dean shall provide a written response indicating either: - (1) that the dean agrees that the employee will be active between June 30 and August 31 conducting Carleton University business in teaching, research and/or graduate supervision and that, therefore, the August 31 date of resignation is accepted; or, - (2) that the employer is not in agreement that the employee will be active on Carleton University business during the entire period between June 30 and August 31 and that an earlier resignation date between the period of June 30 and August 31, inclusive, is being imposed, in which case, the employer's written response will include reasons for the decision.

+(b) A professional librarian employee may resign his/her position at any time provided that a minimum of two (2) month's notice is given in writing in advance of the resignation or retirement date

+22.6 Voluntary Separation

+An employee may, on a fully voluntary basis, apply for a Voluntary Separation under the terms of the Board of Governors policy in effect at the date of signing of this agreement.

+- (a) In the first instance, an employee seeking application of the provisions of these documents, shall present, in writing, a request to his/her dean or equivalent, with a copy to the Association. - (b) The parties agree that the application of the documents, where granted by the employer, shall be done in a fair and equitable manner. - (c) An employee seeking application of the documents shall have the right to be represented by the Association at all stages of the discussions concerning application of the provisions of the documents with respect to his/her potential separation. - (d) Notwithstanding any subsequent amendment or withdrawal of the Board document, any employee separating from the institution shall be entitled to his/her earned sabbatical entitlement or parts thereof, in the form of paid leave or of its monetary equivalent, computed in accordance with the provisions of Article 21 of this Collective Agreement.